-- Propagandizing: Influencing the public opinion.
+- Propagandizing: Influencing public opinion.

-Pressure groups may sometimes make use of media for dispersing their views in public and winning support.
+These may sometimes make use of media for dispersing their views in public and winning support.
 They may publish statistics in favour of their claims.
 However, they may even resort to illegitimate and illegal methods like strikes, violence or even bribes.

-Mass media plays a vital role in revealing the various happening of politics and life of common people all around.
-In countries such as India the mass media –the radio, TV, the cinema and the press are very powerful means of social change and act as a pressure group for the interest of common people and reveals all deeds of the government.
+Mass media plays a vital role in revealing the various happenings of politics and life of common people all around.
+In countries such as India the mass media –the radio, TV, the cinema and the press are very powerful means of social change and act as a pressure group for the interest of common people and reveal all deeds of the government.

 Today democratic politics has to be politics through consultation, negotiation and some amount of bargaining.
-These cannot happen without pressure group.
-The society has become highly complex and an individual cannot pursue their interest in their own, they need pressure group for this.
-Pressure groups are so vital that they are not confined to need of developed or developing nation or any form of government.
+These cannot happen without the pressure groups.
+The society has become highly complex and an individual cannot pursue their interest on their own, they need a pressure group for this.
+These are so vital that they are not confined to the needs of developed or developing nations or any form of government.